NyanyanKat/Video_Sharing_App/README.md

 # 1 About

-Functional Youtube-like application with CRUD functionalities
-Built with React, Redux, Express Server, MongoDB, Material UI, and Firebase
+A Youtube-like app using React, Redux, Express Server, JWT authentication, Firebase for Google authentication and video upload, MongoDB for database, and Styled-Components/Material UI for styling.

 # 2 Features